ROBERT SIEGEL, HOST:

 KUHN: Meanwhile, Jin Seong-jun, spokesperson for liberal opposition candidate Moon Jae-in, says that although Moon is a man, his policies offer women a better deal than Park's.

 JIN SEONG-JUN: (Through Translator) A person who is biologically a woman may have some unintentional positive influence.
 But we don't believe Park will work harder to improve women's lives, just because she's a woman.

 KUHN: Kim Eun-Ju notes that this presidential campaign has mostly ignored two big problems.
 One is that Korean women get paid nearly 40 percent less than their male counterparts - the biggest such disparity among the world's developed economies.
 The other is that Korean women's representation in politics ranks 108th out of 132 countries.

 Kim Wan-hung(ph), a researcher, Korean Women's Development Institute, says it is difficult for any government policy to undo centuries of cultural tradition.

 KIM WAN-HUNG: (Through Translator) Men work.
 Women stay at home.
 This idea is ingrained in people's minds.
 The salary differential has not been considered important.
 And less has been done to solve this problem in Korea than in other developed countries.

 KUHN: Mak Jung-wan, of the unwed mothers group, says she certainly hopes the candidates will make good on their pledges to help single parents.
 For now, though, she's busy counseling single mothers and helping them to plan for productive futures.

 MAK: (Through Translator) We want to live in a society where we can ask single mothers: Why did you have an abortion, why did you put your child up for adoption?
 You want to live somewhere where you can keep your child.

 KUHN: Anthony Kuhn, NPR News, Seoul.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.